 This page is Sheridan’s Teaching and Learning Continuity Kit and focuses on the fundamental elements of online teaching and learning and provides suggested tools and approaches as well as pedagogical considerations.
 The functions and tools summarized in this kit can all be deployed in the SLATE environment.

-The Centre of Teaching and Learning staff are here to help, for individual support and/or consultation contact either:
+The Centre of Teaching and Learning staff are here to help, for individual support and/or consultation:

 Getting Started – Please check for an important note on Asynchronous vs Synchronous activities.